 Something that I haven’t seen in any of the pieces about Prince that have been flooding social media this week is anything about how funny the man was.
 Prince always had a (well deserved) reputation for being odd, but there’s a little moment in PURPLE RAIN when The Kid asks if Wendy and Lisa had served him with a subpoena, where the audience gets a little smirk from the man that’s quite charming, and shows a crack in the armor of a notoriously private artist.
 His underrated UNDER THE CHERRY MOON really shows Prince off as charming, funny, leading man, with its old Hollywood leanings and that great “Bela Lugosi look.”
 I think Prince did take his music and career very seriously, so seriously that sometimes people didn’t get when he was displaying a smug brand of humor, almost playing on people’s expectations about him and his reputation.
 Those little eye rolls you’d see when Prince was throwing shade, kicking Kim Kardashian off the stage, or pushing a lollipop in Quincy Jones’ face.
 Prince was fucking funny.

 Two of my other favorite bands — The Replacements and Cheap Trick — like Prince call the Midwest their home.
 That’s something that appeals to me about the man.
 He wasn’t born of New York cool or L.A. glitz — he came from the hardworking town of Minneapolis, and you can see that stoic, Midwest work ethic in the man who would play all of the instruments on his debut album For You and then proceed to — as rumor would have it — to write and compose a song a day for most of his life.
+They say all the best bands come from the midwest—and Minneapolis in particular—because the winters are so cold, there’s nothing else to do but start a band in your basement.

 Prince could do funk, rock, pop, and just about anything else he wanted to do… and he could do it better than everyone.
 I don’t know if one could necessarily hear his influence on the punkish power pop sound of The Romeros, but without him, we probably wouldn’t still be a band.
 When my brother — and drummer — Andy Vanderbilt suggested throwing a Prince cover in our set for our show this Saturday (with only one rehearsal left) the question wasn’t “Should we do a Prince song?,” it was “Which Prince song should we do/” After a playing a cover of “I Could Never Take The Place Of Your Man” (Prince at his most garage rock, and a favorite of rock ‘n’ roll types) at a suburban fest, my bandmate in The Romeros Bob Sylvester simply stated “You gotta love Prince,” and that really says it all.